 [Roscommon Journal, 22 November 1828] On the night of Wednesday last, some fellows entered the house of Captain Morton, near this town, and after taking away some fire-arms, they met Mr. Morton and his Son returning home, and beat them in a most desperate manner.

 In 1837, Lewis records Fairview as the seat of William Morton Esq. and Fairview is clearly mapped in the first ordnance survey that year.

-Captain William Morton (Cesspayer, Barony of Boyle) was residing at Fairvew in 1859.
+Captain William Morton (Cess payer, Barony of Boyle) was residing at Fairview in 1859.

-MORTON—April 6, 1875 At Alicebrook, Ardkeenagh, County Roscommon, suddenly, George Devenish Morton.
-Esq. eldest son of the late Captain Morton, Fairview, Croghan.
+MORTON—April 6, 1875, at Alicebrook, Ardkeenagh, County Roscommon, suddenly, George Devenish Morton.
+Esq. the eldest son of the late Captain Morton, Fairview, Croghan.
 Aged 51 years; deeply and deservedly regretted [Irish Times].

 LITTLE—ApriI 27 1890 at Fairview, Croghan, Sarah Elizabeth, widow of the late James Little, eldest daughter of the late Captain Morton, 66th Regiment, granddaughter of George Devenish, Esq., Mountpleasant, County Roscommon, in the seventieth year of her age.
 [In 1837, Thomas Morton Esq. of Castlenode House, Strokestown married Sarah, the daughter of George Devenish, Esq., Mountpleasant].